Quantum sensing with a spin ensemble in a two-dimensional material

-As demonstrated in Fig.~\ref{fig:Fig3}, applying fast, repetitive $\pi$ pulses to the spin system substantially extends its coherence.
-Notably, such periodic $\pi$-pulse trains can also act as an effective sensing sequence for detecting a particular AC field when its period $T_\text{ac}$ matches the sequence periodicity, $T_\text{res} = 2(\tau + t_\pi)$, where $\tau$ is the spacing between adjacent $\pi$ pulses and $t_\pi$ is the finite $\pi$-pulse duration (top, Fig.~\ref{fig:Fig4}a)~\cite{degen2017quantum}.
-By varying $\tau$ to sweep $T_\text{res}$, the sequence acts as a sharp, tunable bandwidth filter, enabling AC-field spectroscopy to isolate and measure a specific spectral component of an unknown noise spectrum (Fig.~\ref{fig:Fig4}b).

-An ensemble of $N_e$ quantum sensors can enhance sensitivity by a factor of $\sqrt{N_e}$ for both non-interacting~\cite{wolf2015subpicotesla} and interaction-decoupled~\cite{zhou2020quantum, gong2023coherent} spin systems.
-In practice, however, ensemble-based quantum sensing is often limited by disorder in the sensors’ transition energies, known as inhomogeneous broadening, which introduces control pulse imperfections and, consequently, additional decoherence (bottom, Fig.~\ref{fig:Fig4}a).
-This underscores the importance of utilizing robust pulse sequences to preserve the resilience of ensemble sensors against control-induced decoherence.
-To this end, we employ the XY8 sequence~\cite{gullion1990new}, specifically designed to be robust against control errors, and numerically confirm that it achieves near-ideal sensing performance in disordered spin ensembles, offering superior spectral selectivity and detection sensitivity compared to CPMG (Figs.~\ref{fig:Fig4}c,d and Extended Data Fig.~\ref{fig:robustness}).
+Periodic $\pi$-pulse trains used for coherence extension can also act as an effective sensing sequence for detecting AC fields when the field's oscillation period matches the sequence periodicity~\cite{degen2017quantum}.
+While a sensing sequence applied to ensemble-based sensors can boost sensitivity through parallel statistical averaging in space, it is often limited by disorder in the sensors’ transition energies, known as inhomogeneous broadening, which leads to control pulse imperfections and, consequently, additional decoherence.
+To mitigate this, we employ the XY8 sequence (top, Fig.~\ref{fig:Fig4}a)~\cite{gullion1990new}, which is robust against control errors, and numerically confirm that it achieves near-ideal sensing performance in disordered spin ensembles compared to CPMG (Extended Data Fig.~\ref{fig:robustness}).

-Using the robust XY8 sensing sequence, we now turn to characterizing the magnetic noise bath of our 2D spin ensemble sensor.
-To accurately reconstruct the noise power spectral density (PSD), we employ a realistic filter function formalism that explicitly incorporates finite pulse duration effects, ensuring accuracy in the high control duty-cycle regime~\cite{ishikawa2018influence}.
-Specifically, the filter function formalism relates the coherence under a control sequence with $N$ $\pi$ pulses at interrogation time $T$, $C_N(T)$, to the noise PSD, $S(\omega)$, as
+Using the XY8 sensing sequence, we now turn to characterizing the magnetic noise bath of our 2D spin ensemble sensor.
+Specifically, under XY8 with $N$ $\pi$ pulses, the coherence at interrogation time $T$, $C_N(T)$, is related to the noise PSD, $S(\omega)$, as

-where $F_N(\omega, T)$ is the filter function accounting for non-zero $\pi$-pulse duration (Methods, Extended Data Fig.~\ref{fig:filter}).
+Here, $F_N(\omega, T)$ is the realistic, finite-width filter function (FW-FF) that explicitly accounts for finite pulse duration effects, ensuring accuracy in the high control duty-cycle regime~\cite{ishikawa2018influence} (Extended Data Fig.~\ref{fig:filter}).
 Since $F_N(\omega, T)$ is analytically known and $C_N(T)$ is obtained from experimental measurements, the noise PSD can be reconstructed by solving the inversion problem using a numerical optimization algorithm (Methods).